MicrosoftDocs/learn/learn-pr/wwl-azure/security-azure-sql-database-azure-sql-managed-instance/includes/7-dynamic-data-mask.md

 ## Dynamic data masking basics

-You set up a dynamic data masking policy in the Azure portal by selecting theDynamic Data Masking blade under Security in your SQL Database configuration pane.
+You set up a dynamic data masking policy in the Azure portal by selecting the Dynamic Data Masking blade under Security in your SQL Database configuration pane.

 ## Dynamic data masking policy